MaayanLab/GeneBot/howto.markdown

 ---
 layout: page
 title: How To Use
 permalink: /howto/
 ---

-# How to Use GeneBot

-## Functions
+## GeneBot Functions

 ### Gene Summary
 GeneBot enables users to submit a human gene of interest and outputs information pertaining to the searched gene.
 The **/gene** command provides a summary about the gene and links to various databases.